Pawleys Island Flounder Fishing

 Flounder Fishing Pawleys Island with Fly fishing Gear

-Dredging, swinging and slow stripping deeper holes and creek mouths should be your focus, using Fly rods from 6 – 8 weight.
-Reels can be loaded with floating or sinking lines, sinking the preferred line for bottom dwellers.
-There are some great products on the market if you don’t want to invest in a full sinking line.
-I really like Rio’s Versa Leader which can be purchased for under $12 and offers a ton of versatility with the simple loop to loop connections.
+Fly rods from 7 – 8 weight is your best choice.
+Reels loaded with floating or sinking lines, sinking being the preferred for bottom dwellers like Flounder.
+If you don’t want to invest a lot of money in a full sinking line take a look at Rio’s Versa Leader .
+These leaders can be purchased for under $12.
+These leaders offer a lot of versatility with the simple loop to loop connection.
 The versa leader has a PVC coating that adds weight.
 It’s offered in a 1.5 – 7 inch per second sink rate .
-The 3.9 and 5.6 are my top choices for flounder and Sea Trout fishing in our local waters.
+The 3.9 and 5.6 are my top choices for flounder and Sea Trout fishing.
 Fly selection is simple.
-Bait fish patterns like the Clouser Minnow tied with chartreuse are always the first out of my box.
-I don’t know what it is about chartreuse but Flounder can’t resist it.
+Bait fish patterns like the Clouser Minnows tied in chartreuse.
 Here’s a link of my Top Picks for Fly Fishing Saltwater species like Flounder.

 Overall the method you choose to deploy when Flounder Fishing Pawleys Island will be dictated by the tide, current and time of year.
 Flounder are fantastic table fair and Pawleys island holds good numbers of fish during the spring run.
 To learn more about targeting Southern Flounder feel free to give us a call.
 I hope to see you on the water!